 To place calls using this method, simply use the verified phone number in E.164 formatting in your call request code.

 Please note that users who receive a call from your verified phone number and then try calling you back will be connected to the verified non-Twilio number.

-Caller ID may or may not be rendered properly when a call is made across international borders.
-Please read our article on international caller id to learn more.
+Standard E.164 formatted caller IDs may not be rendered properly when a call is made across international borders.
+For full details, please see our article on International Caller ID.

 Most calls coming in to your Twilio number will display the callers E.164 phone number as the caller ID.